borntofrappe/flutter-dev/material_design/README.md

 )
 ```

-Scaffold is a convenient widget to include app navigation as well as drawers and floating action buttons.
+Scaffold is a convenience widget to include app navigation as well as drawers and floating action buttons.

 In the instance of `AppBar` specify a title.